ilastik/ilastik.github.io/documentation/basics/export.md

 Besides exporting the images you see in the viewer, ilastik allows to save the results of [tracking]({{site.baseurl}}/documentation/tracking/tracking#sec_Plugin) and [object classification]({{site.baseurl}}/documentation/objects/objects#export) in the form of csv tables or hdf5 files.

+## Exporting multipage TIFFs

+ilastik exports multipage TIFFs as OME-TIFFs, and as such follows the OME XML standard for metadata.
+Therefore, additional metadata exported (such as pixel sizes) will need processing via an OME reader, e.g. Bio-Formats.

 ## Scaling and metadata carryover in OME-Zarr

 Since version 1.4.1b22, ilastik can export to the OME-Zarr format.